Francisco O. Mora

-Francisco O. "Frank" Mora is an American academic who has served as the United States ambassador to the Organization of American States since January 2023.
+Francisco O. "Frank" Mora is an American academic who had served as the United States ambassador to the Organization of American States.

 Education

 Mora earned a Bachelor of Arts in International Affairs at the George Washington University.
 He received his Master of Arts. in Inter-American Studies and a Doctor of Philosophy in International Affairs from the University of Miami.
 He also studied at the Pontifical Catholic University of Peru in 1984 and participated in a program on Central American studies in 1988 in Costa Rica.

 Career

 Mora served as Deputy Assistant Secretary of Defense for the Western Hemisphere from 2009 to 2013.
 He held several teaching positions, including Professor of National Security Strategy and Latin American Studies at the National War College at the National Defense University from 2004 to 2009, and associate professor and chair in the department of international studies at Rhodes College from 2000 to 2004.
-He previously served as director of the Kimberly Green Latin American and Caribbean Center at FIU’s Green School of International and Public Affairs.
+He previously served as director of the Kimberly Green Latin American and Caribbean Center at FIU's Green School of International and Public Affairs.
 He is a professor of politics and international relations, and senior researcher, at the Jack D. Gordon Institute for Public Policy at Florida International University.
 He is the author of five books, including Neighborly Adversaries: U.S.-Latin American Relations (2015); Paraguay and the United States: Distant Allies (2008) and Latin American and Caribbean Foreign Policy (2003); and numerous articles and other publications.